roookeee/datus/USAGE.md

 The immutable API of *datus* works by defining the mapping process of each constructor parameter in the order they occur in their constructor definition.
-Every `.from(...).(...).to(ConstructorParameter::bind)` definition automatically moves to the next constructor parameter or to an intermediate object when the mapping process for every constructor parameter is defined.
+Every `.from(...).(...).to(ConstructorParameter::bind)` definition automatically moves to the next constructor parameter until every constructor parameter is bound to a mapping process.

 *datus* provides additional functionality once every constructor parameter received its mapping process: